 Our affiliated clinical inpatient sites meet JCAHO standards and have many of the same protective programs as the medical school.

 Affiliated outpatient facilities, in most cases, do not have the same protective programs as the campus.
-However, these facilities are open primarily during the daylight hours and have safe track records.
+However, these facilities are open primarily during the daylight hours and have a track record as being safe.

-The University System is purchasing a Text Blast IT system.
+The University System is considering purchasing a Text Blast IT system.
 However, until such a system is available on campus, we will use the current system of sending a "blast" email to all employees, students and faculty along with placing an electronic emergency notice on the flat screen TV monitors located in public areas throughout the campus.